lbormann/darts-caller/README.md

 - Automatically generated peer-to-peer chat with your opponent.
 - Exchange of text-based messages, links, and images.
 - Quick message storage function (e.g., to send emojis directly via a dedicated button).
-- Voice and video calls (requires active HTTPS).
+- Voice- and video-calls (requires active HTTPS).

 Disclaimer: In order for the chat window to appear, your opponent must have the web caller open.
 Additionally, chatting with multiple players is currently not possible (only in 1v1, game variant: X01).